Search

 Here’s a quick breakdown of common lienholders who might have a legal right to a portion of your settlement money:

 • Government Agencies.
-If your settlement involves government agencies like Medicare, Medicaid, or the IRS—perhaps due to back taxes or government-funded medical care, and also includes obligations such as child support, these agencies will claim their dues first.
+If your settlement involves government agencies like Medicare, Medicaid, or the IRS—perhaps due to back taxes or government-funded medical care, and also includes obligations such as Veterans Administration (VA), they’ll claim their dues first.
 This standard procedure is meant to settle any public debts or benefits provided.

 • Insurance Companies and Subrogation Rights.
 You’ve had your medical bills covered upfront by your insurance after an accident.
 Relief, right?
-However, when it’s time to settle, your insurance company steps in to claim a part of your settlement as reimbursement.
-They helped you then, but now they need to be paid back.
+However, when it’s time to settle, your insurance company will claim a part of that settlement as reimbursement.

 • Creditors with Unrelated Debts.
-What if a bank that helped you out with a personal loan during tougher times now comes forward with a lien to claim part of your settlement?
-It’s their way to get repaid from the proceeds of your claim, which in turn, affects how much you finally take home.
+If a bank helped you out with a personal loan during periods of hardship, they can come forward with a lien to claim part of your settlement.
+It’s their way to get repaid from the proceeds of your claim, which in turn, decreases how much of your payout you take home.

 • Pre-Settlement Funding Companies.
 And if you’ve ever taken an advance from a lawsuit funding company to manage your expenses while waiting for the trial to wrap up, remember, they’ll also be in line to get repaid from your settlement before you can access the remaining funds.
 This could mean getting less than you expected to help you move on.